KeithPatarroyo/starter-academic/content/post/parameterization/index.md

 tags:
 - Academic
-- lecture
+- Lecture
-- computer graphics
+- Computer graphics

 categories:
-- lecture
+- Lecture
-- computer graphics
+- Computer Graphics
 ---
 I was invited by my undergrad supervisor([Juan Galvis](https://sites.google.com/view/jgalvis/home)) to give a lecture in the undergrad class of [numerical analysis](https://sites.google.com/view/jgalvis/teaching/previous) for CS and Math majors.
 The lecture was supposed to present a problem to the undergrads in such a way that they apply the tools they've learnt about floating point, numerical linear algebra and solutions of non-linear systems.